Linen-dev/linen.dev/README.md

 - **Improved search**: Currently search is done via full text search with postgres.
 There are a lot more improvements to be made here we are considering hosting a separate search service
 - **Desktop/Mobile client**: We want to support a desktop and mobile client for Linen so you can get push notifications for when there are urgent things.
 - **Botting**: We want to support botting and automation where you can build and add your custom bots
-- **Private Channels**: Channels that are invite only within the community
-- **Direct messages**: Direct messages within the community

 ## Feedback: